Mountain Haven Counseling

 Cognitive Processing Therapy (CPT)

-CPT or Cognitive Processing Therapy is an evidenced based form of Cognitive Behavioral Therapy (CBT) utilized to help persons recover from acute stress disorder and PTSD.
+CPT or Cognitive Processing Therapy is an evidenced based form of Cognitive Behavioral Therapy (CBT) utilized and often recommended to help persons recover from acute stress disorder and PTSD.
 CPT functions in a systematic and structured way over the course of 12-15 sessions.
 Sessions center on helping persons identify "stuck" thinking patterns attached to traumatic events and restructuring these thought patterns to allow for a different understanding of the trauma and reduce the overall impact of the trauma in the present.
-This type of therapy requires the person to participate in daily written thought exercises.
+This modality is rooted in the scientific understanding of what happens to one's brain chemistry when experiencing PTSD.

 You can reference more information about CPT here:

-From the EMDR Institute, "Eye Movement Desensitization and Reprocessing (EMDR) is a detailed protocol utilized to help persons struggling to find healing from a highly distressful or traumatic event."
+From the EMDR Institute, "Eye Movement Desensitization and Reprocessing (EMDR) is an evidencied based detailed protocol utilized to help persons struggling to find healing from a highly distressful or traumatic event."

 You can reference more information about EMDR here: